axisgroup/design-process/1-Understand/Methods/user-interviews.md

 ## User Interviews

+#### What is it?
 A user interview is a meeting where the design team asks questions to the potential users of the intended solution.
-During the session, a designer should lead the conversation and ask questions, and another resource should take comprehensive notes for later discussion.
+These are usually one on one meetings that are 30 minutes to an hour long.

+#### Why do you use it?
 The purpose of the questions is to understand the group of users that the interviewee represents.
 Not just what they want to see in a report, but what they need in order to make effective business decisions.

+#### When to do it?
+User interviews should be conducted in all projects.

+#### How to do it?
+During the session, a designer should lead the conversation and ask questions, and another resource should take comprehensive notes for later discussion.
+Ensure that the user being interviewed feels comfortable.
+This could be done by letting the user know that this is not an interrgotation session but just a means for the design team to understand the users goals, current activities, tasks etc. Remember to steer the conversation in the right direction if the user goes off topic during the interview.
+Always thank the user at the end of the session.
+Also, encourage the user to bring any existing material they look .

+##### Example:

 Here are some sample questions: